Frequently asked questions

 Q. Why make Marra in steel?
 Isn’t that just really heavy?

 A. Steel is heavier, but steel tubes are skinnier, so use less metal.
-Alloy and carbon work better in larger diameters, but these then become too stiff, so compliance becomes an important design challenge.
-And Reynolds 853 is legendary.
+Alloy and carbon work better in larger diameters, but these then become too stiff, so compliance/flex/fatigue becomes an important design challenge.
+Reynolds 853 chromoly steel tubes are legendary.
 Steel is real, baby.
 Steel is real.

 Q. Isn’t Marra’s suspension just a DW link?